-There are numerous studies on network topology, IP connectivity [5, 18, 28], and router configurations [10, 13, 14, 25].
-Maltz et al. [26] reverse engineered routing design in operational networks using static analysis on dumps of the local configuration state from each router.
+There are numerous studies on network topology, IP connectivity [20-22], and router configurations [23-26].
+Maltz et al. [27] reverse engineered routing design in operational networks from static analysis of dumps of the local configuration state of each router.
 These configuration files were automatically processed to abstract routing process graphs, route pathway graphs and address space structures.
 With these abstractions, network structure and routing operation in a global view were retrieved for further analysis.
-The subsequent work by the same authors [16] presented a unified modeling of packet filters and routing protocols to characterize reachability of a network.
+The subsequent work by the same authors [28] presented a unified modeling of packet filters and routing protocols to characterize reachability of a network.
 Our work makes another step towards understanding how distributed firewalls, as one of the "packet transformers" in the network, influence end-to-end behavior.

-Firmato and Fang [3, 27] are a set of management and analysis tools that interact with users on queries about firewall rules.
-Lumeta [30] improved the usability of Fang by automating the queries to check if firewalls are configured according to user expectations.
+Firmato and Fang [6,7] are a set of management and analysis tools that interact with users on queries about firewall rules.
+Lumeta [8] improved usability of Fang by automating the queries to check if firewalls are configured according to users' expectations.
 Both tools take a minimum network topology description and firewall configurations as input to build an internal representation of firewall rules which users can query.
 Such tools are essentially lightweight testing tools and do not offer the advantage of full coverage as static analysis tools do.
 Our goal is different and focus on checking for misconfigurations.